22Akash08/22Akash08/README.md

 - 🚀 I love diving into new technologies and exploring innovative solutions to real-world problems.
 - 🌱 Currently, I'm honing my skills in machine learning and AI to create smarter, more intuitive applications.
 - 👨‍🏫 I'm seeking a mentor who can guide and inspire me on my journey to becoming a better developer.
 If you're experienced in web development, Android development, or game development, I'd love to learn from you!
-- 🌐 I'm particularly interested in web development and have experience building responsive, user-friendly websites and web applications.
+- 🌐 I'm particularly interested in web development and have experience building responsive, user-friendly UI for websites and web applications.
 - 📱 I've dabbled in Android development and enjoy creating mobile apps that make people's lives easier and more enjoyable.
 - 🎮 I have a passion for game development and love bringing virtual worlds to life through immersive gameplay experiences.
 - 📚 Lifelong learner, always eager to expand my knowledge and skills through books, courses, and hands-on projects.